Is your school’s dress code racist?

-Most of our parents or guardians would agree that dress code in schools is of many great benefits for students experimenting with their identities and looks.
-It keeps some crazy clothing most students would consider wearing to school to a minimum and tries to switch people’s’ attention from what some students are wearing to what they are meant to be learning.
+Most of our parents or guardians would agree that the dress code in schools has many benefits for students.
+At certain ages, students begin experimenting with their identities and looks.
+It keeps some crazy clothing to a minimum and puts the attention back on to what students should be learning.

-The idea of uniformity was entirely taken too far by Ohio-based Horizon Science Academy (HSA.
-African-American hairstyles were banned by the school.
-In a letter sent to parents and guardians detailing the updated dress code for the school, they included the line “Afro-puffs and tiny twisted braids … and rubber bands of any sort, are NOT permitted.”
+The Ohio-based Horizon Science Academy (HSA) took the concept of a uniform school too literally.
+The school banned African American hairstyles.
+The school sent a letter to parents and guardians with the updated dress code for the school, with “Afro-puffs and tiny twisted braids … and rubber bands of any sort, are NOT permitted.”

-For those individuals who are not familiar with the aforementioned terms, the term Afro-puffs is what happens when natural black hair is pulled into a ponytail.
+For those individuals who are not familiar with this hairstyle, Afro-puffs in natural black hair is simply a ponytail.
 Small or tiny twisted braids could refer to several different African-American hairstyles, including box braids; a style that protects natural hair, which is easy to maintain.

-These hairstyles are often worn by Black children (girls) because hair extensions and chemical processing are not involved.
-By banning these natural hairstyles, what the school is advocating implicitly is that African-American children process their hair chemically in such a way that it resembles White hair, to comply with the Horizon Science Academy’s rules.
 To help you understand the implications of this policy, it would be equivalent to the school’s administration telling White students (girls) that they could not put their hair in pigtails or ponytails and that they must all dye their hair to an unnatural color.
-This is insane and worst of all, it’s racist because it’s pushing White hairstyles on Black children.
+This is insane, and worst of all, it’s racist because it’s pushing white hairstyles on Black children.

-Giving the school the benefit of the doubt, let’s assume that this rule was created out of a deep ignorance and not a deliberate act of racism.
-Either way, it remains that this policy is packed with bias.
-It is giving African-American girls the impression that the hair they carry on their head is wrong or that without their hair undergoing a vat of chemicals first, it’s not good enough.
-Such messages are devastating to a child’s self-esteem and is harmful to their hair.
+Giving the school the benefit of the doubt, let’s assume that they created this rule out of deep ignorance and not as a deliberate act of making a racist dress code.
+Because, either way, it remains that this policy is packed with bias.
+It is giving African-American girls the impression that the hair they carry on their heads is wrong.
+Or that without their hair undergoing a vat of chemicals first, it’s not good enough.
+Such messages are devastating to a child’s self-esteem, and are harmful to their hair.